-The Feminist Hiking Collective, formed in January and registered in May 2020, is a feminist non-profit organisation and a transnational hub for feminist hikers.
+The Feminist Hiking Collective - formed in January and registered in May 2020, is a feminist non-profit organisation and a transnational hub for feminist hikers.

 We organise feminist hiking programmes based on feminist popular education, and we facilitate opportunities for marginalized women* to get involved in feminist hiking and mountaineering.
 Our work is also focused on building the collective feminist power of mountain women, and more broadly of all those identities (not only gender) oppressed by the patriarchal system.
 We have a strong focus on feminist mountain protection, and we foreground the collective knowledge and experience of mountain communities.
 We also work to contribute building a hiking and mountaineering culture free of any form of oppression and discrimination, inclusive and accessible, centred on collaboration, humility and collective power.

 We co-develop transnational and national collaborative projects, and co-develop collective research and communication work.
 We are grounded in collective feminist transformative power and we developing a reflection project called Unpacking Collective Feminist Leadership, to keep informing our practice and to include tools for system transformation, from the inner to the wider society levels.
 In the works, we have a second reflection project on a feminist approach to collective mountain protection.
+The organisation is coordinated and structured in a collective and decentralised way.

 We deeply believe that hiking is a feminist act!
 It is connected with taking care of ourselves collectively, it's about focusing on the present moment, the trail and what's around us, on our essence and resilience, beyond any oppressive and discriminatory patriarchal standard, stereotype and influence, it is a grounding activity that builds and sustains our collective feminist power.